P. Vasu: Career

 During his career, films like Panakkaran (1990), Nadigan (1990), Chinna Thambi (1991), Mannan (1992), Walter Vetrivel (1993) and Sethupathi IPS (1994) have become blockbusters.

 The director went through a career slump in the mid-1990s after a series of failures, through his high budget romantic musical Love Birds (1996).
 He has made films in all the four South Indian languages and he has worked with almost all top stars.

 From the 2000s, Vasu also began as an actor.
 He usually portrays a supporting role or an antagonistic role.
 His directed films Apthamithra (2004) went on to cross the one-year mark, while legendary Chandramukhi (2005) has had a record run of 800 days and more.
 Elated with the grand success of his Kannada film Aptharakshaka (2010), which happens the last project of Vishnuvardhan.
 He completed remaking the film in Telugu titled Nagavalli (2010) (Chandramukhi 2), features Venkatesh in the lead role.
 Earlier P. Vasu had plans about remaking the film in Tamil with Superstar Rajinikanth titled Chandramukhi 2.
 However, the project didn't happen as the actor got busy with Shankar’s Enthiran (2010).

 Soon after the grand success of Chandramukhi, P Vasu was initially supposed to sign Kamal Haasan for a film featuring him in triple action roles.
 However, Kamal Haasan couldn't take up the project as he already got committed to Dasavathaaram (2008), where he had to play 10 roles.

 Vasu made a film called Thottal Poo Malarum (2007), with his son Shakthi.
 The young actor is not new to acting; he has acted as a child in his father's films.

 In June 2013, P. Vasu revealed that he was set to direct an English film titled Curry in Love, with an apparent star cast of Sonam Kapoor, Anil Kapoor, Vijay, Eddie Murphy and Jon Voight.
 However, the supposed cast denied the reports as baseless and P. Vasu postponed the film, citing a delay in production.
 Later in April 2017, Vasu revealed that he still had intentions of making the film if he found a producer to help finance the project.
 Similarly in early 2014, P. Vasu released an official statement claiming that his next film would be an animatronics venture titled Aishwaryavum Aayiram Kaakkavum and that Aishwarya Rai would feature in the leading role.
 Aishwarya Rai's team later denied claims citing that such allegations of an agreement were premature.

 Actor Raghava Lawrence have teamed up for the first time with the director in Shivalinga (2017) that too for the remake of Vasu's Kannada blockbuster Shivalinga (2016) as horror-comedy genre.
 Shivalinga is saved by its packaging as a commercial family entertainer and Vadivelu's comedy.
 Vasu is also his outing with Shiva Rajkumar in Ayushman Bhava (2019).
+With P. Vasu returning to director's chair, Chandramukhi 2 (2023) fails to bring anything fresh to the film, and ends up delivering a colour-remastered copy of its predecessor.